LogeshBalaji/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# Exp 2: Correlation and regression for data analysis
 ## Name: KARTHIK PADMANABAN R
 ## Register number: 24001743
+## Date: 14.12.2024
 # Aim :

 To analyse given data using coeffificient of correlation and regression line